trottadavide/trottadavide.github.io/content/preprint/Preprint_4/index.md

 ---
-title: "Generalized existential completions and their regular and exact completions "
+title: "Lax completeness for gs-monoidal categories"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Maria Emilia Maietti
+- Tobias Fritz
+- Fabio Gadducci
 - admin
+- Andrea Corradini

-date: "2021"
+date: "2022"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-11-07"
+publishDate: "2022-10-20"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;